-Y’all are gonna love my Dad’s Pecan Pie recipe.
-This is the best pecan pie recipe.
-It’s easy to make, delicious, and perfect for the Thanksgiving and Christmas holidays.
+Y’all are gonna love this easy pecan pie recipe.
+I am convinced this is the best pecan pie recipe out there partly because it is so easy to make, tastes delicious, and is perfect for the Thanksgiving and Christmas holidays.
 This is a typical Southern pecan pie recipe, and similar to the Karo syrup recipe.

 Whenever I think of pecan pie, I think of my Dad.
 He’s Tennessee grown, went to college in Georgia, and he knows his pecans.

-If I’m at his house for the holidays, there’s a pecan pie.
-Actually, if I’m around him for the holidays, there’s a pecan pie somewhere close by–and his pies always turn out delicious.
+If I’m around him for the holidays, there’s a pecan pie somewhere close by–and his pies always turn out delicious.

 She took the time to show us how to make pie and biscuits (the most important staples in our diet, right?) and so many other treats.
 So, each time I cook I think of my sweet grandmother and those cherished memories.